Al-Quds Committee

-Al-Quds Committee (لجنة القدس; Comité Al Qods), also known by its affiliated arm name adopted in 1995, Bayt Mal Al Quds Agency (وكالة بيت مال القدس; Agence Bayt Mal Al Qods), is an intergovernmental organization and one of the 4 standing committees of the Organisation of Islamic Cooperation established in July 1975.
+Al-Quds Committee (لجنة القدس; Comité Al Qods), also known by its affiliated arm name adopted in 1995, Bayt Mal Al Quds Agency (وكالة بيت مال القدس; Agence Bayt Mal Al Qods), is an intergovernmental organization and one of the four standing committees of the Organisation of Islamic Cooperation established in July 1975.
 It is focused on cultural, political, social, religious and human rights issues in Jerusalem caused by the Israeli–Palestinian conflict.
-Its principles are predominantly focused on the protection of Al-Aqsa Mosque, and cultural heritage of the city in addition to serving as an advocacy agency specialized in humanitarian and social works, concerning health, education housing children's as well as women's rights.
+Its principles are predominantly focused on the protection of Al-Aqsa, and cultural heritage of the city in addition to serving as an advocacy agency specialized in humanitarian and social works, concerning health, education housing children's as well as women's rights.

 It runs several projects in the city of Jerusalem such as sports activities, health awareness programs, and educational scholarships, in addition to serving as a financial assistance institute for the restoration of war-affected houses.
-As of July 2021, it as financed about $57 million to run its projects concerning social, cultural, education, health and housing in Jerusalem and Palestine.
+As of July 2021, it has financed about $57 million to run its projects concerning social, cultural, education, health and housing in Jerusalem and Palestine.
 It is also entrusted with advocating for the support of King Hassan II College of Environmental and Agricultural Sciences in Gaza.

 Administration background

 The committee is dependently run and administrated by the OIC Council of Foreign Ministers of the 16 member states.
 In addition to being financed by the member states, the committee has also run protects contributed by public and private vendors, including organisations and individuals.
 The Kingdom of Morocco is the largest contributor of 87% funds which declined significantly since the last 3 years.
-King of Morocco serves as its chairperson.
+The King of Morocco serves as its chairperson.

 History

 Al-Quds Committee was established after the OIC Council of Foreign Ministers adopted a resolution No. 1/6-P between 12 and 15 July 1975.
 The summit was hosted in Jeddah, Saudi Arabia.
-The idea of Bayt Mal al-Quds Agency initiative was originally introduced by the king of Morocco, Hassan II in the 15the session held in Ifrane, Morocco in 1995.
+The idea of Bayt Mal al-Quds Agency initiative was originally introduced by the king of Morocco, Hassan II in the 15th session held in Ifrane, Morocco in 1995.
 The idea came into effect between 9 and 13 December 1995 in the 23rd session held in Conakry, Guinea and hence Bayt Mal al-Quds Agency was established as an affiliate agency of Al-Quds Committee.